Also available the Spanish version: Rectificando el desconocimiento mutuo: redescubrir Filipinas como puerta de entrada a la ASEAN.

 Generally perceived as a laggard, negative news such as corruption, the worst international airport and an incompetent bureaucracy dominated the headlines about Philippine business.
 However, the Philippines’ institutional performance, as shown in Figures 11 and 12, offer more promising prospects.
 While these factors contributed to four policy challenges identified in Figure 11, Business Freedom and Property Rights were improving, although they were still some way from achieving their 1995-1998 peaks.

 Figure 12.
-Philippine areas
+Philippine areas of outperformance

 Source: Heritage Foundation Economic Freedom Index, 2014.

 Lost in the negative headlines were the progressive improvements in six areas of economic freedom, as highlighted in Figure 12.
 The Philippines outpaced their Asian peers in improving their scores on Government Spending, Investment and Financial Freedoms.
 Examined in these contexts, the Philippines’ economic and institutional performance followed a more sustained improvement than is generally perceived.
 For this reason, the strong economic performance observed since 2008 was actually building on the political stability restored by Fidel V. Ramos and sustained by the legacies of succeeding presidents.